raygborje/WIndows.Server.2022/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

+- Preparing a Bootable USB Drive using Rufus.
+- Install Windows Server on at least one machine to act as the domain controller for Active Directory.
 - Install Active Directory Domain Services (AD DS) on the designated server.
 - Promote the server to a domain controller by running the Active Directory Domain Services Configuration Wizard.
 - Configure the domain name and forest settings.